two-torial/two-torial/docs/games/bemani/gitadora/fuzzup/troubleshooting.md

 	The most common reason for this is the game is running over its required refresh rate.

-	To solve this, ensure the monitor running GITADORA FUZZ-UP is set to 60Hz.
+	To solve this, ensure the monitor running GITADORA FUZZ-UP is set to 60 Hz.
 This is a requirement for the game to run at the correct speed.
-The game is hardcoded to run at 60Hz and there is no way to change this.
+The game is hardcoded to run at 60 Hz and there is no way to change this.

 	In addition, make sure v-sync isn't disabled in your graphics card's settings.